 Keelung Night Market (基隆夜市), the northernmost entry on this list, also happens to be my personal favorite night market in all of Taiwan.
 Why, you ask?

-For starters, it’s a pretty one, with its rows of hanging yellow lanterns and handsome temple at its core.
-Second, each stall is numbered, with its main specialty labeled in Mandarin and English, unlike any other night market in Taiwan.
+Second, each stall is numbered, with its main specialty labeled in English, Mandarin, and Japanese, unlike any other night market in Taiwan.
 Finally, the location near Keelung’s port makes for perfect nighttime strolling.

 You can have a local show you what’s best to eat on this Keelung Night Market food tour.

-The night market is a 10-minute walk from Keelung train station, with 45-minute trains to Taipei.
 Find other things to do in Keelung in my Keelung city guide.

 Shilin Night Market (Taipei)